-The guide below is designed for faculty starting at square one and often recommends a single solution for common elements of instruction.
+The guide for faculty often recommends a single solution for common elements of instruction.
 These solutions are evaluated and selected for their effectiveness and technical ease-of-use and are supported by Liberal Arts ITS should you need additional support.

 The best place to start transitioning your course online is your syllabus, which will need to be evaluated and revised as part of the migration to online delivery.